joe-thirtytwonineteen/graql/docs/guide/dataloaders.md

 > Efficient data loaders are essential and GraQL favors starting with loaders and batch
 > fetches over raw fetch implementations that can cause N+1 issues.

-For a schema listing items, where each item has a "child" (e.g. Books have-one Author), it's very easy to write code that will list all books and them perform `N` additional queries (one for each book) to "fetch" the author.
+For a schema listing items, where each item has a "child" (e.g., Books have-one Author), it's very easy to write code that will list all books and them perform `N` additional queries (one for each book) to "fetch" the author.